oshea-michael/student_projects/README.md

 # student_projects

+### The projects themselves will be added this week, once I have removed all of the identifying information and data, which does not belong to me.

 ## General Information
 This repository holds projects that I completed as a student of Yandex Practicum's Data Science Specialist program.